-Resource allocation is assigning resources to activities, determine the amount of labor, equipment and money required for any activity.
+Ans.
+Resource allocation is assigning resources to activities, determine the amount of labor, equipment, and money required for any activity.

-Q. What is an S – Curve and how to create S Curve in primavera?
+Q9).
+What is an S – Curve and how to create S Curve in PRIMAVERA?

 Use the Activity Usage Profile to view cost or unit values for activities in the open project over time according to a timescale you specify.
 The Activity Usage Profile displays resource allocations for all activities or for the activities you select in the Activity Table, Activity Usage Spreadsheet, Gantt Chart, or the Activity Network.

 Q10).
 What is the difference between flag and milestone activity in primavera?

 Subscribe to our youtube channel to get new updates..!

 Ans.
 Milestone & flags both are events rather than activities.
 Some client likes to use flags rather than milestone due to the following differences.